octet-stream/form-data/readme.md

 ##### `[Symbol.asyncIterator]() -> {asyncIterator}`

-Returns an async iterator which allows to read the data from internal Readable stream using.
+Returns an async iterator which allows to read the data from internal Readable stream using **for-await** syntax.
 Read the [async iteration proposal](https://github.com/tc39/proposal-async-iteration) for more info about async generator functions.

 ## Related packages